-Differences from the reconstruction method described in
+Differences from the reconstruction method described in Page 134, 2

-Many ideas used in rBasex, including the analytically transformable basis functions, are taken from the previous work, but with some omissions, additions and modifications.
+Many ideas used in rBasex, including the analytically transformable basis functions, are taken from the previous workPage 134, 2, but with some omissions, additions and modifications.

 - 1. Instead of working with individual pixels and weighting them according to Poisson statistics, the binned radial distributions (not weighted by default) are transformed.
 This is less accurate, but much faster, especially in Python. - 2.
 Slicing is not implemented. - 3.
 Only the non-negativity constraints are implemented.
 However, several linear regularization options are added. - 4.
 Odd angular orders can be included.